hawkes-bay-rc/NEMS_Autocoder_Continuous/README.md

 ### Data Files

+optionsList.csv - Holds the saved options for site measurement combinations.
+It is a running list, and the most recent entry for a site and measurement provides the values to display.
+NEMS_Continuous_Parameters.csv - A codified version of NEMS standards, provides the reference data for the NEMS tests.
+QC_Mapping.csv - A mapping table to determine how NEMS codes get assigned based on the test results.

 config.py - configuration options for the notebook interface (including which are the default servers)

 tsData_utils.py - functions to get sites available, measurements at a site and data, a wrapper around individual server access functions, intended to make it easier to add other server types.